 In this context, the notion that "If an online service it's free... you're the product being sold" has also been gaining momentum, and concern over people's privacy and control of how their data is used is a matter of growing concern.
-104 Such a trade-off could possibly be agreed to be a mutual advantage, as customers can use services "for free" and receive targeted advertisements that suit their needs and desires, while companies can learn about market characteristics, user demands and customer profiles while advertisers increase their advertising success.
+102 Such a trade-off could possibly be agreed to be a mutual advantage, as customers can use services "for free" and receive targeted advertisements that suit their needs and desires, while companies can learn about market characteristics, user demands and customer profiles while advertisers increase their advertising success.
 However, on a fair market basis this is only fully justifiable if awareness of the exchange of data for services is guaranteed and the relationship between customers and companies works as a consented trade agreement.
-Based on these principles, companies like Datacoup who have decided to directly buy users' data against money instead of services, acknowledging the economic potential of data as goods or assets.
 Even though exact numbers are difficult to determine, targeted advertising has proven to increase sales conversion, which describes the relationship between advertising and product sales.
-106 The business strategy of such companies relies on "individually catered advertisements based upon the content of the website, location of the user, browsing history, demographics, the user profile, or any other available information."107 The presupposition of targeted advertising is that "using information about online behaviour, including sites visited and interest in particular types of content, behavioural targeting seeks to serve advertisements that particular groups of consumers are more likely to find interesting.
-If advertising better matches consumer interests, consumers are more likely to respond to the message, and advertisers will be willing to pay more for ads delivered to such an audience."108 The economic promise of the potential of data collection and the creation of vast consumer databases leads businesses and companies, as well as other organizations, to create, acquire or access sophisticated systems to gather and dynamise data flows which turn into vast information reserves concerning millions of individuals.
+103 The business strategy of such companies relies on "individually catered advertisements based upon the content of the website, location of the user, browsing history, demographics, the user profile, or any other available information."104 The presupposition of targeted advertising is that "using information about online behaviour, including sites visited and interest in particular types of content, behavioural targeting seeks to serve advertisements that particular groups of consumers are more likely to find interesting.
+If advertising better matches consumer interests, consumers are more likely to respond to the message, and advertisers will be willing to pay more for ads delivered to such an audience."105 The economic promise of the potential of data collection and the creation of vast consumer databases leads businesses and companies, as well as other organizations, to create, acquire or access sophisticated systems to gather and dynamise data flows which turn into vast information reserves concerning millions of individuals.
+Based on these principles, companies like